What is the Best Doctor to See for TMJ?

 Dr. Pandhi evaluating patient with sleep study

 The ideal medical professional for TMJ varies based on your specific symptoms and needs.
-However, your best options are a dentist, an oral and maxillofacial specialist, or a TMJ Specialist.
+However, your best options are a dentist, an oral and maxillofacial specialist, or a TMJ specialist in Tucson, AZ.
 Yet, this is just the tip of the iceberg.
 As we look deeper into the intricacies of TMJ treatment, you’ll discover much more to consider in finding the right healthcare provider for your unique situation.

 Understanding TMJ and Its Symptoms